homerhanumat/tridentmoon/content/articles/02-primary.md

 *Analysis*:  sa + ālambha + sarva + aṅga + āsana

-*English*: Posture where All Limbs are Help Up (AKA Shoulder Stand)
+*English*: Posture where All Limbs are Held Up (AKA Shoulder Stand)

 *Note*:  *ālambha* = "taking, seizing, touching".
 The prefix *sa* carries the meaning "with", so here *sālambha*, "with touching" may refer to the way the hands contact the lower back to support the body.